• Skip to primary navigation

 Peanut Chicken Power Bowls

-These bowls are healthy and packed full of flavour.
+These bowls are healthy and packed full of flavor.

 It’s so easy to mix and match ingredients so you can make these bowls from pretty much whatever you have in the fridge!